Warning: Disconnect power before servicing.

 Frequently Asked Questions

-What is the correct resistance for a Whirlpool oven RTD sensor?
+What resistance should my Whirlpool oven RTD sensor read?

 Related Whirlpool Oven Error Codes